After 5 years of using a blank keyboard, I don't recommend it

 Custom keycaps weren't quite as popular back when I started using the Das Keyboard Ultimate, but I can't claim that I was on the cutting-edge of desktop fashion even then.
 Das Keyboard launched its first blank keyboard way back in 2005, declaring at the time that it was for "UberGeeks" only.
 Perhaps a few flecks of irony can be panned from that press release, but it's still perilously close in spirit to an aluminum novelty sign that says "Beware: noob slayer at work."

-There are many ways for today's sophisticated PC gamer to distinguish themselves.
+There are many ways for today's sophisticated typist to distinguish themselves.
 You can get side-print keycaps, for example, or keycaps that aren't blank, but look it from a distance.
 I came across the all-yellow Ducky pictured below while researching this article.
-It appears blank in photos, but the keys are actually very faintly engraved.
-Not buying it has been a battle.
+You can't tell from most of the photos, but the keys are very faintly engraved.
+I desperately want to purchase it.

 5. Default game keybindings could be rough